LLM Gateways: The Straightforward Guide

 Option 3: Go SDK for Embedded Performance

-Plug it into your Go app and add custom plugins as needed.
+Plug it into your Go app and customise routing/plugins as needed.

 Core Bifrost Features (At a Glance)